Friends reunited: How dialogue is reuniting people in Rwanda

 “Naturally, I was very afraid to see Primi (as they call him), but he welcomed me warmly and made me feel at home,” remembers Pascal before adding:

-"Even when his daughter was getting married, I contributed and he accepted the contribution.
-We may not change the past, but we can change our future."
+“Even when his daughter was getting married, I contributed and he accepted the contribution,” Pascal says.

 Primitive who seemed so happy about the situation said: “dialogue has brought us together again.
 It has built our confidence and trust.
 I have met children whose parents are in jail because of my testimony, and they understand my situation.
 The good news is that unlike before, we can now talk.”

 Primitive has decided to forfeit the compensation that he was due from Pascal for damage to his property and the harm caused during the genocide.

 Pascal told us he hopes that one day there will be some way to show Primitive his appreciation for forgiving him and accepting him back.
 According to the village chief, since joining the dialogue club, the two have become more like brothers again:

 I see these two as a good lesson for others in the future.
 They have made significant steps towards their reconciliation and this has impacted their families.

 This Duhuze project helps to consolidate peace and inclusion in Rwandan society by enhancing citizens’ participation in and ownership of reconciliation processes, policies and programmes.
 This includes enhancing psychosocial support for young people affected by transgenerational trauma and improving trust among marginalised groups through inclusive dialogue processes and joint economic initiatives.

 It also aims to strengthen the capacities of authorities, civil society organisations and companies to effectively implement reconciliation and build peace.